Duvet13d/PortalWeb/README.md

 - Framer Motion for smooth 60fps animations
 - Lazy loading and code splitting ready
 - Responsive images and optimized assets
-- Efficient API polling for Spotify integration
+- Efficient API polling for Spotify integration (only when configured)

 ## 🔮 Future Enhancements